lorinkoz/django-pgschemas/README.rst

 - There are static tenants and dynamic tenants.
 Static tenants can have their own apps and urlconf.
-- Tenants are routed both via subdomain and via subfolder on shared subdomain.
+- Tenants can be simultaneously routed via subdomain and via subfolder on shared subdomain.
 - Public is no longer the schema for storing the main site data.
 Public should be used only for true shared data across all tenants.
 Table "overriding" via search path is no longer encouraged.